thirtysix/TFBS_footprinting/README.md

 - All predicted TFBSs for target species which are supported by at least conservation_min predictions in other species, sorted by combined affinity score (TFBSs_found.sortedclusters.csv).
 - Figure showing top_x_tfs highest scoring (combined affinity score) TFBSs mapped onto target_species promoter (ENSxxxxxxxxxxxx_mammals.Promoterhisto.svg).

-## Species
+## 5 Species
 The promoter region of any Ensembl transcript of any species within any column can be compared against the other members of the same column in order to identify a conserved binding site of the 519 transcription factors described in the Jaspar database.
+The Enredo-Pecan-Ortheus pipeline was used to create whole genome alignments between the species in each column.
+'EPO_LOW' indicates this column also contains genomes for which the sequencing of the current version is still considered low-coverage.
+The TFBS footprinting pipeline partially accounts for this by removing sequences from alignments which appear to be missing segments.
+Due to the significantly greater number of species, we recommend using the low coverage versions except for primate comparisons which do not have a low coverage version.

 EPO_LOW mammals | EPO_LOW fish | EPO_LOW sauropsids | EPO mammals | EPO primates | EPO fish | EPO sauropsids
 |---|---|---|---|---|---|---|